mdebony/acceptance_modelisation/README.md

 However, it's possible to use this functionality without OFF runs or zenith interpolation.
 In the last case you just need to provide a model in a gammapy format.

-There are at this stage no define file format for storing the intermediate results, we suggest to store the dictionary created directly using pickle.
+There are at this stage no define file format for storing the intermediate results, we suggest to store the BackgroundCollectionZenith object created directly using pickle.

 ### Creating and storing the model
 ```python